nerab/paradeiser/README.md

 ### Start a break

-      $ pom break [--short | --long]
+      $ pom break [start] [--short | --long]

-If a pomodoro is active, it will be stopped.
+If there is an active pomodoro, an error message will be printed.
+The `start` command is optional and may be omitted (it's only there for symmetry with `pom break end`, see the section about `at`).

 By default the break will be five minutes long.
 After four pomodori within a day, the break will be 30 minutes long.
 This can be overridden with `--short` or `--long`, with an optional argument value that determines the lenght of the break in minutes (e.g. `pom break --short=10`).

-There is no public command to stop a break.
+While there is a command to stop a break (see the section about `at`), it isn't really necessary to call it from a user's perspective.
 Either a new pomodoro is started, which will implicitely stop the break, or the break ends naturally because it is over.
+We do not track break time.

 ### Annotate a pomodoro

       $ pom annotate This was intense, but I am happy about the work I finished.

 The annotation will be added to the active or, if none is active, to the most recently finished or cancelled pomodoro.
+If no text is given, the annotation text is read from STDIN.

 Breaks cannot have annotations.
-If no text is given, the annotation text is read from STDIN.

 ### Cancel the pomodoro

       $ pom cancel Just couldn't concentrate anymore.

 It will be marked as unsuccessful (remember, a pomodoro is indivisible).
 If no pomodoro is active, the command will throw an error.
 If a break is active, the command will do nothing except printing a warning.
 Remaining arguments, if present, will be added to the pomodoro as annotation.

+### Log a pomodoro

+      $ pom log

+Add a successfully finished pomodoro that was never recorded as being started (maybe the user forgot to call `pom start`).
+It will appear in the reports and will count towards efficiency calculations.

+The current time will be used for the finish timestamp, and the start time will be calculated from the finish time backwards.

 ### Init Paradeiser